-An internship with Chariots for Hope is an opportunity for you to develop your professional skills within the context of a children’s home in Kenya.
+An internship with Chariots for Hope is an opportunity for a college student or young adult to develop your professional skills within the context of a children’s home in Kenya.

 Becoming an intern can turn your life upside down as your worldview is expanded and you are challenged to serve others in new ways that may be uncomfortable and foreign to you.
 As you chose to step out of your comfort zone, you become an integral part of Chariots for Hope work in loving, nurturing and providing for vulnerable and orphaned children.